Six-DoF Hand-Based Teleoperation for Omnidirectional Aerial Robots: Hand-Based Interaction Framework

 \section{Hand-Based Interaction Framework}

 In this section, the proposed control modes for omnidirectional aerial teleoperation are introduced.
-For long-range operations, we introduce \textit{Spherical Mode} and \textit{Cartesian Mode}, which use spherical coordinate system and Cartesian coordinate system, respectively, to interpret the operator's intent.
+For long-range operations, we introduce \textit{Spherical Mode} and \textit{Cartesian Mode}, which use the spherical and Cartesian coordinate systems, respectively, to interpret the operator's intent.
 In \textit{Spherical Mode}, the drone behaves as an extension of the operator's arm—moving forward when the hand extends and retracting when the hand is pulled back.
 In \textit{Cartesian Mode}, the hand functions similarly to a joystick to control the drone's motion.
-For precise manipulation, we propose \textit{Operation Mode}, which uses a direct mapping strategy based on the operator’s hand displacement and orientation.
-If the operator needs to adjust their visual perspective during operation, they can activate \textit{Locking Mode} to freeze the drone’s pose.
-These modes can be jointly used by an operator to finish the task.
-For mode switch, a data glove is used to capture finger flexion, which is recognized as hand gestures to trigger different modes.
-The corresponding visual feedback is also presented.
+For precise manipulation, we propose \textit{Operation Mode}, which uses a direct mapping strategy based on the position and orientation of operator’s hand.
+In addition, if the operator needs to adjust their visual perspective during operation, they can activate \textit{Locking Mode} to freeze the drone’s pose.
+These modes can be jointly used by an operator to finish a task.
+For mode switching, a data glove is used to capture finger flexion for gesture recognition, with several predefined gestures triggering different modes.
+Visual feedback of the current control mode is also provided.

+The teleoperation systems should be resilient to users' incorrect actions, including tremor and involuntary reflexes.
+To enhance the system robustness, we design stop zones for both \textit{Spherical Mode} and \textit{Cartesian Mode} (Fig. \ref{fig:modes_illustration}) to prevent dangerous motions during long-range movements.
+Furthermore, we choose to control position instead of velocity to enhance safety.
+Note that the algorithms can be easily generalized to velocity control for the flight in a wider world.